• Skip to primary navigation

 • Some human studies report that zingerone and shogaols (which are chemical compounds) found in ginger can help in burning fat.

-• It has been reported that regular consumption of ginger has the potential in managing obesity.
+• It has been reported that regular consumption of ginger may help manage obesity.

 • Berries and other anthocyanin-rich treatments in a study have prevented weight gain in rodents.